hsf-training/hsf-training-ml-gpu-webpage/_episodes/05-runtime.md

 > ## Challenge
-> Calculate the run time for the training loop in your code.
+> Calculate the run time for the GPU-enabled training loop in your code.
 >
 > > ## Solution
 > >